-Unless you elect for a true white, such as Farrow & Ball's All White, most neutral paints will have some undertones of red, yellow, green, or blue that create either a sense of warmness or coolness.
-Warm colors -- hues from red to yellow (browns and tans included) -- advance toward the eye and appear more active.
-By contrast, cool colors -- hues from blue green to blue violet (most grays included) -- appear to recede.
+Unless you elect for a true white paint color, most other neutrals will have some undertones of red, yellow, green, or blue that creates either a sense of warmness or coolness.
+Warm colors—hues from red to yellow (browns and tans included)—advance toward the eye and appear more active.
+By contrast, cool colors—hues from blue-green to blue-violet (most grays included)—appear to recede.
 As a result, warm colors have a stimulating effect, while cool colors tend to be calming and relaxing.
-If you're looking for a shade that's light but still bright, while also versatile and engaging, a warm neutral is your ticket.
-We've picked the cream of the crop, so you can put down those swatchbooks.
-Coat your walls with one of these beauties; they'll complement more colorful artwork, accessories, and fabrics.
+If you're looking for a shade that's light but still bright, versatile, and engaging, a warm neutral is your ticket.
+Put down those swatch books, and coat your walls with one of these neutral paint colors—they'll complement colorful artwork, accessories, and fabrics.